 However, you don’t need to understand all those variables to easily see where certain tornadoes fall on the scale, and what kind of threat they will pose to you.
 You can check out tornado rankings on the Enhanced Fujita Scale just below.

 EF-0, Wind Speed 65 to 85 MPH

-Even a baby tornado can throw one hell of a tantrum.
+Even a baby tornado can throw a tantrum.
 Tornadoes in this category easily damage roofs, tear gutters off of buildings and damage other exterior features.

 Saplings and small trees, or trees with weak roots will be pushed over.
 Large, strong mature trees will still lose large branches.
 Some airborne missiles can be dangerous in this category.

 EF-1, Wind Speed 86 to 110 MPH (104 to 177 KMH)

 Tornadoes in this category are officially no joke.
 Entire slams in panels of roofs may be torn away.

 Weaker structures like sheds, mobile homes contemporary buildings can be knocked over.
 Unsecured doors can be torn off and carried away.
 Windows can break from wind speed alone.